 Causes pt-archiver to create the sentinel file specified by --sentinel and exit.
 This should have the effect of stopping all running instances which are watching the same sentinel file.
+See also --unstop.

 --txn-size

 Number of rows per transaction.